maybevs/TrainingCapacityManagement/README.md

 * Have a list for trainers to cross check names.

 ## Currently missing
-* Roles for Admins/Trainers are not yet implemented.
 * Design is horrible.
 * SendGrid implementation for automatic EMails.